I decided to give myself a bit of a challenge, this week.

 There is something so satisfying about squeezing this mixture in the palm of the hand, but it definitely has its quirks.
 I tried rolling it after squeezing, to round off the pointy bits, but it was having none of that, and fell apart.

-It seemed to most stable in a “Brazil Nut” shape (a sort of rounded, 3 dimensional triangle), which is easily achieved by closing a hand around the mass, giving a vigorous squeeze, and pushing in with a thumb, on either end.
+It seemed to be most stable in a “Brazil Nut” shape (a sort of rounded, 3 dimensional triangle), which is easily achieved by closing a hand around the mass, giving a vigorous squeeze, and pushing in with a thumb, on either end.
 Highly technical.

 These are then popped into the freezer for 10 minutes, while I prepare the other centres.